Martin-Bohring/PowerfulTestingStrategies/slides/index.md

 - How can we ensure the long time quality of software?
 - There are different types of tests with different goals
 - There are different approaches to testing
+- There a lots of tools for testing

 ***